RushabhK/LRU-Cache/Readme.md

 # Disk backed LRU Cache

+## Overview
-A disk backed implementation of LRU cache with the following api's:
+This project is a java implementation of LRU cache with the following features:
+ - Allows get and put requests on the LRU cache
+ - Allows the cache to dump into a file on disk
+ - Allows to prime the cache with its last state from the dumped file.

+The LRU cache provides the following api's:
  - V get(K key)
  - void put(K key, V value)

 ## Steps to execute
 #### 1. Clone project